univention/ucs-base-image/README.md

 - `${UCS_VERSION}` is a value like `504`
 - `${IMAGE_TAG}` is a tag generated from the CI run, e.g. `latest`, `branch-example`.

+Be aware that the base containers do include the errata releases as well by default.
+This means that your images will potentially change if they are built again in the future.

 ## Status - Beta